krreet/ngNumberConversion/README.md

 # Objective
-This Project is written for sample conversion of Normal Number to Roman Number and vice versa
+This Project is written for sample conversion of Arabic Number to Roman Number and vice versa

 # Steps
 1)-run ```npm install```